A New Canadian Icon in Space

 We recommend that the Cosmological Advanced Survey Telescope for Optical and ultraviolet Research (CASTOR) be approved for development toward launch.
 The CASTOR mission is a mature concept that has a world-leading and transformational science case, strong and long-standing community support, substantial interest and involvement from Canadian industry, and enthusiastic international partners who are looking to Canadian leadership to develop and fly a wide-field optical-ultraviolet space telescope.
 CASTOR will also provide a superb complement to JWST and other forthcoming optical and infrared facilities.
 A top priority in LRP2010 and MTR2015, CASTOR continues to be an outstanding prospect for Canada’s first marquee space astronomy mission.

-After a decade of scientific and technological development, and now with an unambiguous endorsement by the Canadian astronomical community, CASTOR is poised a to have transformational impact on international astrophysics in the 2020s.
+After a decade of scientific and technological development, and now with an unambiguous endorsement by the Canadian astronomical community, CASTOR is poised to have a transformational impact on international astrophysics in the coming decade.

 CASTOR in the International Landscape